MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 ms.topic: article
 ---

-# Implement Transport Layer Security 1.2
+# Enforce TLS 1.2 for Operations Manager

 This article describes how to allow System Center Operations Manager to utilize Transport Layer Security (TLS) 1.2.